MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/MOR Code Rewards Staking Mainnet Contract Guide.md

 ---

+> [!IMPORTANT]
+> **If you already have unclaimed MOR in your address, when you Stake the MOR Rewards, it will lock those already earned MOR + the future MOR rewards for the same amount of time.
+In short, every unclaimed MOR gets locked, present and future.**

+---

 ## Stake Сode MOR Rewards

 You need to have weights assigned to your address in order to use this function.